 Summary of discussions between Dr. B. Villoutreix and several journalists, in 2014, 2015 for the French Inserm Journal Science & Santé and for the movie Rêves de recherche, rêve de chercheur, end of 2010.
 The discussions were about my previous works (like around the years 2000-2005) and how these studies were contributing to molecular medicine, and how these relate to my present research projects.

-Examples of contributions combining in silico and experimental approaches in the field of cancer and coagulation-complement and how these relate to my present research projects ?
+Examples of contributions combining in silico and experimental approaches in the field of cancer and coagulation-complement at the beginning of my career and how these relate to my present research projects ?

 - Around 1993: analysis of protein-protein interfaces in blood coagulation and the complement system and the inhibition of these interactions with antibodies and peptides (USA)